anair-it/openshift-plus/README.md

-# Enhance Openshift container platform
+# Enhance Openshift/Kubernetes container platform
 Add more to the Openshift platform to take your systems to the next level of operability and visibility

 ## Prerequisite